Mokpo: After independence

 In 1949, Mokpo-Bu was redesignated Mokpo City, after the government altered the administrative region.
 In 1973 and 1987, large areas were added to Mokpo city, including one of the most famous tourist spots, Samhakdo (Three Crane Island).
 Samhakdo was reclaimed by connecting a series of islands, a process of landfill operations which lasted from 1968 to 1973.
 The island is divided into three major sections, and over six years the city constructed five bridges to link those three sections.
 In 2000, the city initiated a plan to restore a naturalized island for tourism, which brought tremendous criticism from environmental groups.
 On 1 March 2007, Samhakdo was opened to the public.
 Other projects in Mokpo included a coastal filling process near the North Harbor and the building of a new port in Chungmu-dong.

 In 1980, the Gwangju Democratization Movement swept the area.
 In Mokpo, student movements were initiated by several people marching along the boulevard from Mokpo Station to the second plaza, carrying cards displaying the word "Freedom."
 Mokpo Station served as a hub for many groups supporting the people of Gwangju.

 On 1 October 1997, Mokpo celebrated its centennial as a port city, and announced the second opening of the port.
 Mokpo is the hometown of former President Kim Dae-jung, who received the Nobel Peace Prize in 2001.

 Following the sinking of MV Sewol on 16 April 2014, the ship was moved to Mokpo for salvage operations.

+On 1 July 2026, South Jeolla Province was dissolved and merged with Gwangju into the provincial-level city of Jeonnam-Gwangju.
+Mokpo then became directly managed under Jeonnam-Gwangju.